 This configuration burned a little too quickly for my tastes, and there was not much delay between the last two shots because of the short length of fuse in that section.

 So, I constructed the cake again using Chinese Visco fuse, as shown here.

 Star Gun Cake Fused with Chinese Visco Fuse

-This configuration burned much more to my liking, and the extra fuse between the final two shots lengthened the
+This configuration burned much more to my liking, and the extra fuse between the final two shots lengthened the delay between them.